On high-dimensional wavelet eigenanalysis: Examples

 \section{Examples}

-Recall that assumptions $(A2)$ and $(A3)$ (i.e., \eqref{e:assumptions_WZ=OP(1)} and \eqref{e:sqrt(K)(B^-B)->N(0,sigma^2)}-\eqref{e:|bfB_a(2^j)-B(2^j)|=O(shrinking)}, respectively) are stated in the wavelet domain.
-In this section, we provide a Gaussian framework as well as Gaussian and non-Gaussian examples where such assumptions are satisfied.
+Recall that assumptions $(A1)$, $(A2)$ and $(A3)$ (i.e., \eqref{e:W=PWXP*+WZ+PWXZ+WXZ*P*}, \eqref{e:assumptions_WZ=OP(1)} and \eqref{e:sqrt(K)(B^-B)->N(0,sigma^2)}--\eqref{e:B(2^j)_full_rank}, respectively) are stated in the wavelet domain.
+Under ($W1-W3$), for any choice of pair of zero-mean, uncorrelated second order processes $Z$ and $X$, assumption $(A1)$ is satisfied.
+Hence, the key assumptions to be verified for specific instances of $Z$ and $X$ are $(A2)$ and $(A3)$.

+For this reason, in this section we provide broad Gaussian and non-Gaussian classes of examples where assumptions $(A2)$ and $(A3)$ are satisfied (further details about ($A4$) are available in Appendix C of Abry et al.\ \cite{abry:boniece:didier:wendt:2023:extended}).
+Throughout this section, we suppose assumptions ($W1-W3$) hold.
+For the discussions, recall that the number of vanishing moments $N_{\psi}$ is given by \eqref{e:N_psi}, and the time-domain smoothness of the underlying wavelet basis is controlled by $\alpha>1$ in \eqref{e:psihat_is_slower_than_a_power_function}.